jorsanpe/cpmbits/docs/4_why_cpm.md

 ### Multiple Targets

 One of the main design goals of CPM is to have a tool that will allow compiling for any platform.
-The plugin ecosystem will provide the means to develop software for many combinations of Operating System / Architecture.
+The bit ecosystem will provide the means to develop software for many combinations of Operating System / Architecture.
 Custom actions will allow users to share target-specific build scripts that could be used to develop software for many platforms (e.g. Arduino).

 ### Seamless Development